smtkuo/node-socks/README.md

 >  node ./test/httpproxy.js

-under windows you can run run.vbs
+Under windows you can run run.vbs

 This will create a proxy socks5 at ``127.0.0.1`` on port ``8888``.

 This will create a proxy socks4 socks4a at ``127.0.0.1`` on port ``9999``.